 Plantlings, upon their arrival to you, will range in size from 2"-4" tall.
 You can also view specific product pages for visual references and plant specifications.

-Plantlings typically ship within 1-5 business days, orders that are placed before Wednesday at 12:00 PM EST will ship same week.
-If your order comes in after that time it will ship the following Monday.
-Please note we do not ship live plants orders from Friday to Sunday to minimize the transit time to your location.
+Plantlings typically ship within 1-5 business days, we don’t ship live plants Friday to Sunday to minimize orders in transit time to you.
+Orders that are placed before Wednesday at 12:00 PM EST will ship the same week, orders that arrive after that time will ship the following week.
+All orders are shipped via priority shipping service and arrive within 3 business days.
 To ensure we are sending you well-developed healthy live plants, we only stock and ship plantlings that are in-season.

 Yes, your credit card will be charged immediately upon placing your order.
 Working with our grower, we want to provide the best possible information and forecasting so we have healthy plantlings on hand when it is time to ship.